mitchellstanton/stocktomizer/README.md

 3) identify entry and exit points

 Notes:
-RE: 1) price movements are determined by changes in each month's closing price
+1) price movements are determined by changes in each month's closing price

-RE: 2) price movements are visualized in different graphical structures
+2) price movements are visualized in different graphical structures

-RE: 3) entry and exit points are not yet objectively determined
+3) entry and exit points are not yet objectively determined

-RE: 4) financial data was retrieved from Alpha Vantage
+4) financial data was retrieved from Alpha Vantage

-Additionally, I have attempted to implement tidyverse methodology in structuring R scripts.
+5) I have attempted to implement tidyverse methodology in structuring R scripts.

-This is an on-going project.
+6) This is an on-going project.